-Alejandro is a veterinarian with a major passion for cetaceans and runs the marybio foundation in Patagonia, Argentina.
+Alejandro is a vet with a major passion for cetaceans and runs the marybio foundation in Patagonia, Argentina.
 He is responsible for one of our main field sites.
 His core interest are in Conservation Biology and understanding the effects of whale watching on animal stress and fitness to allow for proper regulation of this growing industry in South America.
-At WHOI, Ale works on analysis of the SAMBAY dataset for marine mammal distribution estimation in Baja San Antonio.

 Lana is a currently a guest student at WHOI and came from ENS Paris-Saclay.
 Lana is preparing for a multi-month expedition (Antarctique 2.0°C) to the Antarctic peninsula where she will study the impact of climate change and sea level rise on penguin breeding sites.

 Joaquim develops hard and software as necessary for our lab.
 Joaquim has a background in Electrical Engineering and Computer Science and enjoys hardware now low power programming.

 Kylie is a Humpback foraging ecologist specialist.
 She knows everything about Humpback whales and how they feed.
 Together we developed the WHALEFOOD program where we look into understanding how baleen whales detect and localize their Prey.
 Kylie got her PhD in Australia and if not at WHOI, she is based in Sweden.